sjbennett123/polarlarp/content/_index.md

 **Rewards**: Thank you for doing this.
 Giving back like this to enable people to have a fun time is a very generous thing to do.
 We hope that some baubles and tokens will show our gratitude.

-- **T Shirts:** We have shirts for you folks as a thank you please take one.
-If we don't have one in your size let us know and we will mail you one.
 - **Goblin Stamps**: You get 100 Goblin Stamps per day.
 - **Magic Item Draw**: We will raffle off a magic item.
 I don't know the specifics of how this works but I guess it comes from the treasure pool.